CAA381/hands-on/exercises/B1/README.md

 ## 2. Stop your application and Receive alerts

-Now, once we are ready with our configuration, all that is left to see how it works.
+Now, once we are ready with our configuration.
+All that is left to see how it works.
 For that purpose, execute the following steps:

 1. In the Cloud Cockpit click on your space name and then select the Applications section
 ![](../../images/b/b1_28_open_apps.png)